Quick exit

 It can be tough to watch your daughter or son adjusting to parenthood if they seem overwhelmed.
 You could reflect on your own experience to open up a discussion or tell them about what they were like as a baby.
 Being open and honest whilst offering reassurance may also help.
 You could also ask what help they might need, whether it be some practical support or just a hug.

-Going for a walk or heading to a cafe and simply talking at the same time might be useful.
+Sometimes walking and talking can be less confronting, which can allow them to open up.
 Check in often, offer times to connect and give them space to respond.
-If you can ask them “How is it going being a parent?” or share a funny story of your own, this might also encourage them to open up.
+If you can ask them “How is it going being a parent?”, or share a funny story of your own, this might also encourage them to start talking.
 Validate their feelings and listen attentively.

 Asking your partner